zenotech/ParaViewConnect/README.md

 ### Using .ssh/config files
 By default Paraview-connect does not read any of the settings in an ssh config file.
 If you want to enable this then set the value of `load_ssh_configs` to True in `~/.paraview-connect/config`.
 ___
+## Configuration for vanilla paraview

+When configuring for vanilla paraview, ensure you have a version of [Paraview](https://www.paraview.org/download/) installed on the remote machine you intend to use.
+> Note here the version on the server **MUST** be the linux binary, as you may be directed to a different download page depending on your operating system.
+The *Paraview Server for Headless Machines* binaries are sufficient for Paraview-Connect.

+Once this is installed, ensure **either** :

+- `pvserver` is added to the path, in which case the Paraview server command is just `pvserver`
+- The Paraview server command reflects the path to your paraview binaries, e.g.`/apps/paraview/bin/./pvserver`
 ## Configuration for zCFD

 When configuring for zCFD you can use the paraview-connect to run the zCFD activate script to prepare your remote environment.
 To do this add it as a pre-script.
 For example if zCFD was installed in /apps/zcfd/zCFD-icc-sse-impi-2020.12.116-Linux-64bit/ then your pre-sript would be `. /apps/zcfd/zCFD-icc-sse-impi-2020.12.116-Linux-64bit/bin/activate`.
 Your pvserver command would then just be `pvserver`.